xpressyoo/blog/_posts/2012/Sep/2012-09-25-facebook-bug.md

 No, this is not a technical bug!
 Actually, the same "issue" had already been highlighted by a [Finnish news site](http://translate.google.com/translate?sl=auto&tl=en&js=n&prev=_t&hl=en&ie=UTF-8&layout=2&eotf=1&u=http%3A%2F%2Fwww.mikropc.net%2Fkaikki_uutiset%2Farticle742440.ece) in December 2011.
 So the "discovery" of Metro France was nothing new.
 As stated by Facebook on the 24th of September:

->"A small number of users raised concerns after what they mistakenly believed to be private messages appeared on their Timeline.
-Our engineers investigated these reports and found that the messages were older wall posts that had always been visible on the users’ profile pages. \[...\]"
+>A small number of users raised concerns after what they mistakenly believed to be private messages appeared on their Timeline.
+Our engineers investigated these reports and found that the messages were older wall posts that had always been visible on the users’ profile pages. \[...\]

 The private nature of some posts observed yesterday by Facebook users comes simply from the first model of communication Facebook was using before 2010, the so-called "wall-to-wall" conversations.